buesraselek/Ring-Ch4llenge/README.md

 My own Description:

-1. Each one of us created an EC2 Instance with terraform We generated a SSH Key with the following command : $ ssh-keygen -t rsa We saved the private and the public key.(extension .pub for the public key) Import the Public key on the AWS Management Console --> so each one of us has the same ssh key to be connected with the servers
+1. Each one of us created an EC2 Instance with terraform 2.We generated a SSH Key with the following command : $ ssh-keygen -t rsa 3.We saved the private and the public key.(extension .pub for the public key) 4.Import the Public key on the AWS Management Console --> so each one of us has the same ssh key to be connected with the servers
-Login with ~/.ssh/filename ubuntu@ipaddress
+5.Login with ~/.ssh/filename ubuntu@ipaddress
-created a bash script to automate the process
+6.created a bash script to automate the process